ACC Setup Guide To Win Online Races

 Bump Stop Rate and Range

-By carefully adjusting your suspension setup, you can optimize mechanical grip and achieve better lap times in ACC.
-Remember to experiment and fine-tune based on your driving style and track conditions.
-With practice and attention to detail, you can master the art of suspension setup and take your racing to the next level.
+By tweaking your suspension setup, you can enhance grip and get a faster time in ACC.
+As always, don’t forget to test and adjust for your own driving style and track conditions.
+With time and patience, you can perfect your suspension setup and elevate your racing.

 Dampers Setup